-The glassy-winged sharpshooter (GWSS) as a vector of Xylella fastidiosa (Xf), remains a threat to grapes, almonds, stone fruit and oleander and impacts citrus and nursery crops throughout much of California.
+The GWSS as a vector of Xylella fastidiosa, remains a threat to grapes, almonds, stone fruit and oleander and impacts citrus and nursery crops throughout much of California.
 It remains an important quarantine pest for the Napa and Sonoma Valleys and other critical uninfested locations.
 Due to the unique biology and behavior of GWSS which is driven by plant xylem chemistry and nutrition, conventional detection and monitoring approaches may not provide the necessary statistical precision needed by the regulatory and producer community for management decisions.
 This proposal addressed the detection and monitoring needs.